 Regardless of the discipline, every rafter shares that love of pushing off from land and flowing straight into their own unique adventures, far away from their daily worries and responsibilities.

-Five essential pieces of rafting gear
+Essential pieces of rafting gear

 Want to start a rafting adventure of your own?
 The selection of rafting gear can seem a little intimidating, but we will make sure that you have everything you need with this list of essentials.
 A good rule of thumb when buying rafts and accessories is to buy the best quality equipment you can afford, especially when it's your safety on the line.
 Below are the top five things you will need to get started.

 - Rafting Lifejacket (or PFD) - Your lifejacket is one piece of equipment you never want to hit the water without.
-Just make sure your PFD has been approved by the U.S. Coast Guard and that it is designed for specifically for rafting.
+Just make sure your rafting PFD has been approved by the U.S. Coast Guard and that it is designed for specifically for whitewater rafting.

-- Raft Frame - This critical piece of gear allows you to mount countless rafting accessories including oar mounts for rowing, cooler mounts, and all your drybags.
+- Raft Frame - This critical piece of gear allows you to mount countless rafting accessories including oar mounts for rowing, cooler mounts, and all your rafting drybags.

 - Rafting Clothing - Dressing for rafting can be tricky, as you will be in a variety of climates, seasons, and water temps.
 As a general safety rule always dress for immersion and prepare for the worst case scenario.